Creating a Stable Start

 Across the country a growing number of cities have been creating villages of VERY tiny prefab houses (64 or 100 sq ft) to rapidly house homeless individuals and families.

-In addition to rapid housing, by clustering homeless people with conditions such as mental illness and addiction, appropriate services can be efficiently provided for these conditions as well as job training and placement.
+In addition to rapid housing, by clustering homeless people with issues, such as mental illness and addiction, appropriate services can be efficiently provided for these conditions as well as job training and placement.

 These very tiny houses (64 or 100 square feet) are each easily assembled in less than an hour.

-They have heating, cooling, excellent insulation, 1-2 beds in single units, windows, a self-contained solar energy system, and a secure lock.
+They have heating, cooling, excellent insulation, 1-2 beds in single units, windows and a secure lock on each door.

-If not needed, the houses can be disassembled and flat-packed for moving or storage.
+If not needed, the houses can be disassembled and flat-packed for moving to another site.

 J Kristin Olson-Garewal MD